corey-aloia/scrum/anti-patterns.md

 Velocity is a useful measure to help us forecast and plan.

+- People will fudge the numbers by moving things to done before the sprint is early, and being tempted to "complete" unfinsihed tasks
+- People will fudge the numbers by underestimating after a bad sprint, leading to inconsistent measurements

 ## Team Formation

 Scrum team is not self-encapsulated and has too many dependencies keeping it from getting work done.